Regal Privet is the most common hedge used

 Regal Privet survives best with full sun but can tolerate partial shade.
 The moist well-drained soil is preferred in humid southern environments.
 In Northern climates, Regal Privet is a deciduous hedge.
 Regal Privet is adaptable to the stressful situation such as urban areas where there is poor soil, various pHs, drought, high light intensity, heavy pruning, and pollution.
 It comes packaged in a container or ball and burlap.

-Southern range of it grows medium to dark green leaves that are semi-evergreen and slowly deciduous in the Northern variety.
+Regal Privet grows medium to dark green leaves that are semi-evergreen and slowly deciduous in the Northern variety

 Regal Privet branches and grows foliage to the ground.
 It is often thick in density.
 The foliage is a beautiful texture.